Josh Lambo: College football career

-Professional American football career
+NFL career

-San Diego / Los Angeles Chargers
+San Diego Chargers

-On May 2, 2015, after going undrafted in the 2015 NFL Draft, Lambo signed a contract as a free agent with the San Diego Chargers.
+On May 2, 2015, after going undrafted in the 2015 NFL draft, Lambo signed a contract as a free agent with the San Diego Chargers.
 Lambo was brought in for competition for the kicker spot.
 On September 5, Lambo won the starting job over the incumbent veteran Nick Novak.
 He displayed a strong leg during exhibition games, while Novak did not have a touchback in the final half of the 2014 season.

 In the 2015 season, Lambo converted 26 of 32 field goal attempts.
+He was named to the PFWA All-Rookie Team.

 On December 24, 2016, in a game against the 0–14 Cleveland Browns, Lambo missed a game tying field goal in the final seconds of the game, allowing the Browns to claim the win.
+In the 2016 season, Lambo converted 42 of 46 extra point attempts and 26 of 32 field goal attempts.

 On September 2, 2017, Lambo was released by the Chargers after losing the starting kicker job to rookie Younghoe Koo.